loresmt/loresmt-2021/README.md

 Please see the [LICENSE](https://github.com/loresmt/loresmt-2021/blob/main/LICENSE) file.

 # Acknowledgments
 We would like to thank [Cardamom-Comparative Deep Models of Language for Minority and Historical Languages](http://www.cardamom-project.org/) (funded by the Irish Research Council under the Consolidator Laureate Award scheme (grant number IRCLA/2017/129)) and [Panlingua Language Processing LLP](http://panlingua.co.in/) for providing English↔Irish and English↔Marathi parallel and/or monolingual COVID data.
-We would also like to thanks [Potamu Research Ltd](https://www.potamure.net/) and their colloborators for providing Taiwanese↔Mandarin Sign language data.
+We would also like to thanks [Potamu Research Ltd](https://www.potamure.net/) for providing Taiwanese↔Mandarin (Traditional Chinese ) Sign language data.

 ## References
 <pre>